-There will be a conference held at School and students will also attend multiple external lectures and events.
+There will be a conference held at school.

 Homework

 Homework will be set in two of the modules each week.
 It will extend the work covered in class and will mostly take the form of essays, commentary, questions and presentations.